 Although delighting customers is the last step, it’s important and, unfortunately, the most forgotten and underutilized part of the methodology.
 Marketing can play a huge role in your customers’ experiences.

 Your website plays an absolutely critical role in the overall success of your inbound program.
-It’s your 24/7 sales tool, with the power to clearly demonstrate why you’re prospects’ best potential partner.
+It’s your 24/7 sales tool, with the power to clearly demonstrate why you’re your prospects’ best potential partner.
 Getting your site ready to accommodate the different tools and processes of an inbound marketing approach requires some modifications to the site, primarily in how it presents offers of content, and how it makes nurturing possible (and automatic).
 Some of the elements involved are discussed below.

 How do you actually get prospects to your site?
 It requires aligning your website and all its content (page copy, content offers, images and more) with what search engines are looking for when a person types in a search related to what you do/offer.
 The process of developing the most “search friendly” site is called search engine optimization, or SEO.